Gypsy-City/v1-core/README.md

 Gypsy is a tokenized REIT protocol where users can participate as investors or residents.
 Investors provide capital to invest in homes to earn a passive income, while residents are able to pay to live in the homes.
 Everytime a resident pays rent they gain home ownership.

 ## Documentation
-See the link to the technical paper or visit the Aave Developer docs
+See the link to the technical paper or visit the Gypsy Developer docs
 - [Technical Paper](https://gypsytoken.org/static/media/Gypsy_Whitepaper.bd977cf1.pdf)

 - [Documentation](https://docs.gypsytoken.org/gypsy-protocol/)